Mihir-Maurya/task-manager-fullstack/README.md

 # task-manager-fullstack
-It is a full stack mern app using JWT for user Authentication, MongoDB for databases after successful login user can create , update, edit, and delete
+It is a full stack mern app using JWT for user Authentication, MongoDB for databases after successful login user can create, update, edit, and delete

-# TO run the project
+# Clone the project
 1. clone the project or download the zip file of the whole code and unzip it

 # To run backend